sbonaretti/timeSavers/HowTo_makeVideos.md

 - Edit video using iMovie
   - Projects -> Click on the `+`
   - Drag and drop videos
+  - To split video in parts:
-  - To cut: position the line to the place of interest and then
+    - Position the line to the place of interest
+    - `command` + `b`

 ## To record terminal  (not used)